mqtt-tools/mqttwarn/README.md

   at `my/special` will be stored in a `mysql` target and will be logged at level "INFO".
 Messages received at `another/topic` (not at `my/other/special`) will be logged at level "DEBUG".

-  When a message is received at a topic with more than one matching section, then it will be directed to the targets in all matching sections.
-It's recommended you explicitly provide `topic` options to all such sections for consistency.
+  When a message is received at a topic with more than one matching section it will be directed to the targets in all matching sections.
+For consistency, it's a good practice to explicitly provide `topic` options to all such sections.

   Targets can be also defined as a dictionary containing the pairs of topic and targets.
 In that case message matching the section can be dispatched in more flexible ways to selected targets.
 Consider the following example: